TroutCreek/gnssrefl/tests/mchn_use.md

 Why does this not look like the results from my web app?
 Look closely.
 Make some changes at the command line for quickLook.

+*quickLook mchn 2019 205 -h1 2 -h2 8*

 <img src="mchn-better.png" width="500">

+### Analyze the Data

 Once you figure out what you need to do, go ahead and analyze the data from 2013.

 *rinex2snr mchn 2013 1 -archive sopac -doy_end 365*

 You need to use **make_json_input** to set up the analysis instructions.

+*make_json_input -e1 5 -e2 25 mchn 47.961 -84.901 152.019*

 [You will need to hand-edit it to only use L1 and to set the azimuth region.](mchn.json) You will notice that I have a pretty restricted azimuth region.
 Although you can get good reflections beyond 180 degrees, there is clearly something funny in the water there (from google Earth), and if you look at the photograph, it is pretty obvious that there is something sticking out of the water.
 Of course feel free to try something different.
 But if you choose a mask that reflects off water and something else, you aren't really measuring the height of the water.

+Now that the analysis parameters are set, we can run **gnssir** to save the reflector height (RH) output.

 *gnssir mchn 2013 1 -doy_end 365*

-**Computing daily average**

 There are still outliers in your solutions - and in principle I encourage you to figure out better restrictions, i.e. increase the amplitude requirement or peak to noise restriction.
-If you don't take this into account, you can see what I mean:
+If you don't take this into account, you can see what I mean when you compute the daily average:

 *daily_avg mchn 2 10*